-This business unit also works in close partnership with the Office of the Federal Register (OFR) to coordinate the timely production of the official documents of the OFR including the daily Federal Register, Code of Federal Regulations, List of CFR Sections Affected (LSA), and the Public Papers of the Presidents of the United States.
+This business unit also works in close partnership with the Office of the Federal Register (OFR) to coordinate the timely production of the official documents of the OFR including the daily Federal Register, the Code of Federal Regulations, and the List of CFR Sections Affected.

 Plant - The Plant business unit publishes, in print and online, the important official journals of the Federal Government, along with many other Federal Government documents that are available to the public.
-This business unit provides Congress with all legislative printing and binding services, including overnight production of the Congressional Record, and congressional bills, reports, hearings, and other documents.
-GPO also produces the daily Federal Register and the Code of Federal Regulations for the Executive Branch.
-Congressional and Federal Register documents created in digital formats are posted on GPO's govinfo (www.govinfo.gov).
+For the U.S. Congress, this business unit provides all legislative publishing services, including overnight production of the Congressional Record, congressional bills, reports, hearings, and other documents.
+GPO's Plant also produces the daily Federal Register and the Code of Federal Regulations for the Executive Branch.
+Congressional and Federal Register documents created in digital formats are posted on GPO's GovInfo (www.govinfo.gov).

 Security and Intelligent Documents - This business unit prints, manufactures, and distributes secure credentials and documents for other Federal agency customers.
 These security products and services incorporate advanced electronic technologies and integrated security features to prevent fraud and counterfeit activities.
 Security and Intelligent Documents (SID) products and services include the production of all U.S. Passports, Border Crossing cards (BCC), and the family of Diplomatic Security cards for the U.S. Department of State.
 Additionally, SID supports the U.S. Department of Homeland Security's Trusted Traveler border crossing smartcard program (TTP), the Transportation Worker Identification Credential program (TWIC), the U.S. Asian Pacific Economic Corporation (APEC) business travel card, as well as the Homeland Security Presidential Directive Personal Identity Verification (HSPD-12 PIV) card program used for access to Federal facilities and systems.
-SID also provides secure products and services for the U.S. Department of Health and Human Services, the U.S. Department of U.S. Government Publishing Office | Annual Report - FY 2021

-Defense, and the District of Columbia (DC) government.
+SID also provides secure products and services for the U.S. Department of Health and Human Services, the U.S. Department of Defense, and the District of Columbia (DC) government.